Dr Martin Culliney BA, MA, PhD

 Martin Culliney joined SIOE in March 2016.
 He mainly works with quantitative data but also has significant experience from qualitative and mixed method studies.
 His substantive interests include employment, education, young people, rural labour markets and social capital and his academic work encompasses all of these areas.

-In Martin's previous role at the University of Lincoln he acted as the interim leader of the BA Sociology programme, was responsible for curriculum design and coordinated several undergraduate modules.
+After completing his doctoral research Martin worked at the Institute for Employment Studies.
+He then moved to the University of Lincoln where he acted as the interim leader of the BA Sociology programme, with responsibility for curriculum design and coordinating several undergraduate modules.
 He has taught extensively at both Lincoln and Birmingham, covering a wide range of topics in research methods and social theory.

 Work experience

-Research Fellow: Sheffield Institute of Education, Sheffield Hallam University, March 2016-
+Senior Research Fellow/Research Fellow: Sheffield Institute of Education, Sheffield Hallam University, March 2016-

 Research Fellow/Lecturer: University of Lincoln, September 2013-March 2016